Rocky Ripple, Indiana

 Rocky Ripple is a town in Marion County, Indiana, United States.
 The population was 655 at the 2020 census.
-It was founded in 1927, and the town was incorporated as an "included town" as part of Unigov in 1970.
-It is part of Indianapolis, but retains a separate functioning town government under IC 36-3-1-11.
-Although not far from the city center, Rocky Ripple is a somewhat isolated area, located between the Central Canal and the White River; only two traffic-supporting bridges over the canal provide access to the town.
+Founded in 1927, the town was incorporated as an "included town" as part of Unigov, the consolidated city-county government of Indianapolis and Marion County, in 1970; it also retains a separate functioning town government under IC 36-3-1-11.
+Although not far from the Indianapolis city center, Rocky Ripple is a somewhat isolated area, located between the Indiana Central Canal and the White River; only two traffic-supporting bridges over the canal provide access to the town.

 Geography

 Rocky Ripple is located in northern Marion County.
-It is bordered to the north and west by the White River and to the southeast by the Central Canal.
-To the south it is bordered by athletic fields of Butler University.
+It is bordered to the north and west by the White River and to the southeast by the Indiana Central Canal.
+To the south it is bordered by athletic fields on the Butler University campus.
 The town is 6 mi north of downtown Indianapolis.

 According to the U.S. Census Bureau, Rocky Ripple has a total area of 0.30 sqmi, all land.

-The vast majority of Rocky Ripple is located in a floodplain.
-A 2017 study found that the existing Rocky Ripple levee is in a seriously deteriorated condition.
-The analysis indicates that the levee currently has a 5% or greater annual chance of overtopping (20 year level of protection) and there is about a 92% chance that the levee will be over-topped at least once over the next 50 years.
+The vast majority of Rocky Ripple is located in a floodplain of the White River.
+A 2017 study found the existing Rocky Ripple levee in seriously deteriorated condition, and estimated a 5% or greater annual chance of it overtopping and a 92% chance that it would be overtopped at least once over the following fifty years.